RayCyr/Project_1/Project_1/Elk Stack Project/README Cloud Security and Elk Stack Project.md

 ![Cloud Security_Elk Stack Network_Diagram](https://github.com/RayCyr/Project_1/blob/main/Project_1/Elk%20Stack%20Project/Cloud%20Security_Elk%20Stack%20Network_Diagram/Cloud%20Sec%20Network%20Diagram.drawio.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.

+**Connect files that have been tested and used to generate a live ElK deployment**

-Alternatively, select portions of the Playbook file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the *etc/ansible* file may be used to install only certain pieces of it, such as Filebeat.

+insert (screenshot for etc/ansible)

   - _TODO: Enter the playbook file._